Hotz99/tetrs/readme.md

-Rust implementation of our uni group project for the Tetris bot.
+Heuristic Tetris-playing bot, inspired by our uni group project.

-Why?
-Let's see if I can make a faster program simply by changing the language.